 -- Obtained by killing Cows and then broiling in the oven.

-Beef Steak and Porkchops are hands down the easiest and most convenient of food sources, with Beef Steak edging slightly ahead thanks to the need to harvest Leather, making it a two-fer.
+Beef Steak, Chicken, and Porkchops are hands down the easiest and most convenient of food sources, with Beef Steak edging slightly ahead thanks to the need to harvest Leather, making it a two-fer.

 Like Porkchops Beef Steak is cooked in the oven and then stored in your chest.
 Maintaining a supply is particularly important to prepare for your efforts in building and activating Nether Reactors, as you will be engaging in direct combat with multiple Pigmen and being able to heal is simply not optional.